 All the discovered services using user accounts (and not dedicated service accounts or machine accounts) that have SPN addresses must be well secured.
 If such an account is compromised, its registered service is compromised as well.
 You should consider converting the SPN to be registered under a machine account instead of a user account.
 Moreover, if a privileged account has an SPN (i.e., Domain Admin account), the registration of the SPN (the service) should be converted to a non-privileged account, and in any case, this account must be well secured.
 An attacker in that scenario can easily request a TGS (Kerberos service ticket) for that SPN and then brute force the ticket’s encryption – the extracted key is correspondent to the password hash of that SPN’s Domain Admin privileged account.
 It’s a powerful attack method used by adversaries to perform privilege escalation in the target network.

 The Grand Finale – Mystique

 The fifth and final scan module of zBang is called Mystique.
 This scan discovers risky delegation configurations in the network.
 The concept of delegation in general and how to exploit accounts that are allowed for delegation is a bit more complex, but we know attackers are using such methods that are published and available to everyone.
-You can see our explanations on the delegation threat here – link (“Weakness Within: Kerberos Delegation”), or at link by @harmj0y, also @tifkin_ and @gentilkiwi have researched those risky delegation permissions.
+You can see our explanations on the delegation threat here – link (“Weakness Within: Kerberos Delegation”), or @harmj0y, @tifkin_, and @gentilkiwi have researched those risky delegation permissions.